MORPH: PDE Foundation Models with Arbitrary Data Modality

-\textit{Partial observability of physics is a bottleneck in learning a PDE foundation model.} Two forces collide in practice. \emph{Physics:} dynamical systems couple nonlinear, multiscale interactions across scalar and vector fields evolving in four-dimensional continuous space-time, often with widely separated characteristic scales. \emph{Data:} unlike web\mbox{-}scale text or images, pretraining corpora for PDEs are scarce, costly to curate, and frequently provide only partial observability.
-The existing benchmark spatiotemporal PDE datasets \citep{takamoto2022pdebench,ohana2024well,herde2024poseidon} contain varying data dimensionality (1D--3D) including trajectories, fields, components and resolutions curated through computationally costly simulations.
-The datasets are generated under restricted parameter settings with limited variation in initial and boundary conditions.
+\textit{Data heterogeneity is a bottleneck in learning a PDE foundation model.} Two forces collide in practice. \emph{Physics:} dynamical systems couple nonlinear, multiscale interactions across scalar and vector fields evolving in four-dimensional continuous space-time, often with widely separated characteristic scales. \emph{Data:} unlike web-scale text or images, pretraining corpora for PDEs are scarce, costly to curate, and frequently provide multiple modalities.
+The existing benchmark spatiotemporal PDE datasets \citep{takamoto2022pdebench,ohana2024well,herde2024poseidon} contain varying data modality (1D--3D) including trajectories, fields, components and resolutions curated through computationally costly simulations.
 In addition, such datasets can be terabytes in size, making naive homogenization or padding prohibitive.
-On the experimental side, measuring such fields demands substantial investment and dedicated facilities (e.g., wind tunnels for fluid\mbox{-}dynamics experiments).
-Most measurement modalities also provide partial observability: seismometers, for instance, yield 1D time series on sparse spatial grids, whereas seismic waves propagate as a $(3{+}1)$-D disturbance through Earth’s crust.
-Similarly, pressure probes and velocimetry typically provide 1D or 2D temporal observations at limited spatial locations, even though the underlying fluid physics exhibits full spatiotemporal fluctuations in the medium.
-These practical constraints of simulations and measurements motivate a design that can \emph{learn effectively from partial information} and \emph{generalize across data heterogeneity}.
+Experiments typically provide sparse, time series or low-dimensional slices of high-dimensional dynamics.
+For example, seismometers record 1D time series at sparse locations while seismic waves propagate as a $(3{+}1)$-D field; similarly, pressure probes and velocimetry provide 1D/2D slices of fully spatiotemporal fluid dynamics.
+These constraints motivate models that learn from incomplete measurements and generalize across heterogeneous data or modalities.